This post may contain affiliate links. Please see my disclosure policy for details.

 After your visit, there are plenty of places that you can explore around the gorgeous countryside of White Horse Vale.

 Uffington Village is definitely worth exploring and you can go on their delightful village trail.
-This will take you passed the thatched cottages and old buildings mentioned in Tom Brown’s School Days.
+This will take you past the thatched cottages and old buildings mentioned in Tom Brown’s School Days.

 Faringdon is also a lovely ancient market town that has a history dating back millions of years and was, at one point, under the sea!